Share Your OER

 Students can download the Print PDF version and print any copies they want themselves.

 Faculty can contact the bookstore if they wish to have printed copies available.
 Faculty will communicate their preferences concerning the format of the printed versions.
-Typically, printed versions are 3-whole punched, black and white, and shrink-wrapped.
+Typically, printed versions are 3-hole punched, black and white, and shrink-wrapped.
 Students who wish to have a colour version or additional formatting are encouraged to send a request to the Fanshawe print shop.

 Share in Course